campusrover/labnotebook2/docs/lab-robots/branbot/assembly-tutorial.md

     2. Take a curved nose plier and punch through any incompletely drilled holes in the Lower and Upper Acrylic Frames.

-## Attach the LIDAR to the Lower Acrylic Frame ('LAF')
+## Attach the LIDAR to the LAF

+1. Note: 'LAF' stands for 'Lower Acrylic Frame'
-1. Parts: LIDAR, 4 M2.5x6 screws
+2. Parts: LIDAR, 4 M2.5x6 screws
-2. Tools: Screwdriver
+3. Tools: Screwdriver
-3. Steps:
+4. Steps:
     1. Align the LIDAR to the correct holes on the LAF.
     2. Attach the LIDAR to the LAF with the 4 M2.5x6 bolts